 - Copies of all undergraduate and graduate transcripts - Your application must include a transcript from all institution(s) where you previously completed academic work at the undergraduate (and graduate level, if applicable).
 The transcripts should be scanned and submitted electronically with your application.
 These may be unofficial transcripts, but if admitted, you will be required to submit an official copy of the transcript before matriculating.

-- The GRE General Test - The Institution Code for the University of Pennsylvania is (2986) and our Department Code is (1999).
+- The GRE General Test - The Institution Code for the University of Pennsylvania is (2926) and our Department Code is (1999).
+The GRE is required for the 2024 admissions cycle.
+No waivers can be granted at this time.

 - Test of English as a Foreign Language (TOEFL) scores - This applies to all international students who are not native speakers of English, unless they have received a post-secondary degree at a college or university where the primary language of instruction for the majority of coursework was in English.
 Please arrange to take the TOEFL test (if applicable) by a date that will guarantee that your scores will be forwarded to the University of Pennsylvania by the December 15th deadline.
 For testing dates and locations, refer to TOEFL.
-The Institution Code for the University of Pennsylvania is 2986.
+The Institution Code for the University of Pennsylvania School of Arts and Sciences is 2926.
 Our department code is 89.
 IELTS scores are also accepted.
+They should either be sent by mail to the Graduate School of Arts and Sciences or electronically using the Institution code listed above, 2926.

 Admitted students typically receive fellowship funding for a period of five years.
 The funding includes tuition remission, health insurance, and a 12-month stipend.
 For two of these five years, students are expected to serve as teaching assistants (usually the second and third years in the program).
 Continuation in the program is contingent upon satisfactory academic performance and progress.